without Internet Explorer,

 Def Leppard were determined to simplify their already easy ways, as I mentioned taking huge influence from AC/DC as their direct unpretentious methodology proves.
 However, Joe doesn’t have the peculiar charisma of Brian Johnson (though his voice here is certainly cheesy and raspy) and both Willis & Clark lack the fresh ideas and inspiration of Malcom & Angus, who must be the only guys on Earth able to make a bunch of hard rock anthems out of a couple of simple riffs.
 Sometimes, Leppard nearly sound like a tribute band of the Australian rockers, deprived of originality, creativity and an own identity and attitude.
 Inevitably, those handicaps make each of these lame titles generic and empty, actually it is impossible to find significant big differences between cuts as they follow an exact pattern (Alright, “Bringin' On The Heartbreak” is a ballad and “Switch 625” is an instrumental - riffs sound pretty similar and repetitive anyway, no notable distinction).
 The only thing you’ll probably remember from this material are those impossible choruses but no riff or solo or instrumental passage, lyrics are supposed to be infectious, so damn insistent that you might end up singing the most stupid lines along.
 High ‘N’ Dry isn’t as exaggeratedly overproduced as its abominable successor Pyromania but Mutt Lange is already giving vocals bigger presence among the instrumental section, which is poor and inefficient.
 The band always played pretty accessible music from the very beginning compared with the underground spirit of Tellurian, Requiem, Hollow Ground or Ritual, their innate predilection for simplicity due to their limited technique and the massive melody was consolidated in this album, where all the decadence began for themselves and soon for the whole movement.
 And of course, if you wanna be on the radio you have to reduce the instrumental difficulty, so the tenuous talent displayed on the debut is totally denied in favor of the supremacy of vocals.
 They focus on a musically weaker direction that, on other hand, guaranteed fame and hits (How come the dumbest easiest stuff is what always succeeds and reaches the charts?)
 Back then, if you wanted to be rich you had to play it simple like Leppard here and sell out.

 There’s nothing remarkable about this record, it’s like listening t one of those countless vain AC/DC tribute bands out there without the magic of the Young brothers and their song-writing ideas.
 The decay and mediocrity of 80’s rock is materialized and represented on each of these forgettable songs.
 Def Leppard should get credits for that, shortly afterwards starting that infamous trend of commercial radio pop with Pyromania, then came the make-up, the pink guitars, the extravagant clothes, Diamond Head’s Canterbury, Saxon’s Crusader, Savage’s Hyperactive, Jaguar’s This Time, Raven’s The Pack Is Back…and the list goes on.
 In conclusion, if you want honest rock & roll listen to the genuine product instead and avoid this.
-Such an irony back in those old days, a Leppard woven patch which said in big glitter letters “Heavy Metal Rules” was produced, albums like this were the less metal thing you could find, good sense of absurdist surreal humor those merchandise designers had, nearly as funny as Python's.
+Such an irony back in those old days, a Leppard woven patch which said in big glitter letters “Heavy Metal Rules” was produced, good sense of absurdist surreal humor those merchandise designers had, nearly as funny as Python's.

 Torn between the grit of "On through the Night" and the more commercial sound of albums such as "Pyromania" and "Hysteria," this 1981 effort just might be the ultimate Def Leppard album.
 The hooks are excellently delivered, the production is more polished, and the band’s performance is a little more melodic than before.
 The album is also the first to feature legendary producer Robert John “Mutt” Lange and is the last to feature guitarist Pete Willis.